alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 	**Note: when the active profile is empty, the corresponding connector `-` will also not exist, and the splicing format of the dataId becomes `${prefix}`.`${file-extension}`**

 * `file-extension` is the data format of the configuration content, which can be configured by the configuration item `spring.cloud.nacos.config.file-extension`.
-Currently only the `properties` type is supported.
+Currently, only the `properties` type is supported.

 #### group
 * `group` defaults to `DEFAULT_GROUP` and can be configured via `spring.cloud.nacos.config.group`.